 SyncToy allows me to easily copy any new music files over to the NAS share.
 It works out what has changed and only copies the new or modified files, so it’s quick.
 It’s also a pretty good tool to use for other stuff, including your all important backups.

 Once the files are updated on the NAS the final stage is to get the streamer to re scan for music.
 This re builds it’s internal music index so it knows about my latest acquisitions.

 A lot of effort has gone into creating my music library over many years.
 I don’t want to lose it. things are already better than most people have.
 I do after all copy my iTunes music library to my NAS device.
 So, It’s on at least 2 different hard drives.
 If my laptop dies or is stolen I have a copy.
 Actually it’s a bit better than that.
 The NAS is designed for high reliability.
 It actually uses two drives and puts the same stuff on both in a clever way which means it should notice when something goes wrong.
 If you are lucky you can usually replace a failed disk and the NAS will re build the contens from the remaining disc.
 This is the clever stuff you pay for with a NAS.

-That still won’t help if your house burns down, you are burgled or you get a virus that decides which wipes out everything your computer can see, including your NAS.
+That still won’t help if your house burns down, you are burgled or you get a virus that wipes out everything your computer can see, including your NAS.
 Off site backups are essential for everything, not just your music library.
 How important are your family photo’s?
-This can be a very complex issue, indeed i used to make a living advising big companies how to do it using sophisticated equipment and software.
+This can be a very complex issue, indeed I used to make a living advising big companies how to do it using sophisticated equipment and software.
 In the home it needn’t be that complicated, but you MUST do it.
 I copy my stuff to a USB disc about once month.
-The disc lives in a safe in a friends house some distance away, and there are several of them in case of mechanical failure. if some sort of disaster strikes that takes out my Laptop, NAS and those UAB discs we are talking Armageddon and recovering my music library is the last of my worries!
+The disc lives in a safe in a friends house some distance away, and there are several of them in case of mechanical failure.
+If some sort of disaster strikes that takes out my Laptop, NAS and those UAB discs; we are talking Armageddon and recovering my music library is the last of my worries!